0x7a657573/NorDB/README.md

 +--------+-------+--------+
 ```

 *   **Public API:** The public API provides a set of functions for interacting with the database, such as `NorDB_AddRecord`, `NorDB_ReadRecord`, and `NorDB_Clear`.
-*   **Core Logic:** The core logic implements the main functionality of the database, such as record management, wear-leveling, and data synchronization.
+*   **Core Logic:** The core logic implements the main functionality of the database, such as record management, passive wear distribution (circular usage), and data synchronization.
 *   **Hardware Abstraction Layer (HAL):** The HAL provides a generic interface to the underlying storage medium.
 It consists of a set of function pointers for performing low-level operations, such as `SectorErace`, `WriteBuffer`, and `ReadBuffer`.
 *   **Storage Backends:** NorDB supports multiple storage backends, each of which implements the HAL interface for a specific type of storage medium (e.g., NOR flash, RAM, file).